cobrowseio/cobrowse-docs-gitbook/agent-side-integrations/crm-helpdesk-integrations/servicenow.md

 ---
 description: >-
   Cobrowse integrates seamlessly with ServiceNow workflows, enabling real-time visual collaboration between agents and customers.
-This integration is available through the ServiceNow Store.
 ---

 # ServiceNow

 ## Overview

-Cobrowse integrates seamlessly with ServiceNow workspaces such as _Service Operations Workspace_ or _Customer Service Management_, enabling real-time visual collaboration between agents and customers.
+Cobrowse provides an integration with ServiceNow workspaces such as _Service Operations Workspace_ or _Customer Service Management_, enabling real-time visual collaboration between agents and customers.
 This integration is available through the [ServiceNow Store](https://store.servicenow.com).